Sunday, September 27, 2009

 Towards the end he says, "I've been doing this for 20 years, but your novel is the first Danish book I ever read.
 In Canada the only Scandinavian books we know are Swedish and Norwegian thrillers."

 I sigh.
 There is nothing wrong with thrillers, but couldn't people start to show interest in our Danish mass murderers?
-Hey, we're good at rape and mayhem as well, dammit!
+Hey, we're good at mayhem as well, dammit!

 After the event I talk to a few readers who ask me if there are a lot of trolls in Danish literature ...